fluidself/fluidself.org/_books/business/living-economics.md

 Rothbard's discussion of why the Soviet system is not really a centrally planned one is worth quoting at length:

-<blockquote>Moreover, it should be noted that a centrally "planned" economy is a centrally _prohibited_ economy.
+> Moreover, it should be noted that a centrally "planned" economy is a centrally _prohibited_ economy.
 The concept of "social engineering" is a deceptive metaphor, since in the _social_ realm, it is largely _people_ who are being planned, rather than the inanimate machinery of engineering blueprints.
-And since every individual is by nature, if not always by law, a self-owner and self-starter--i.e., self-energizer, this means that central orders, backed up, as they must be under socialism, by force and violence, effectively _prohibit_ all the individuals doing what they want most or what they believe themselves to be best fitted to do.</blockquote>
+And since every individual is by nature, if not always by law, a self-owner and self-starter--i.e., self-energizer, this means that central orders, backed up, as they must be under socialism, by force and violence, effectively _prohibit_ all the individuals doing what they want most or what they believe themselves to be best fitted to do.

 The Soviet system was in essence a prohibition economy writ large.
 People within this prohibition environment still pursue their plans, but they are forced to do so in a manner that is different from what would take place in an unhampered market environment.
 Prohibition in the 1920s did not curtail alcohol consumption, but it did create an environment that gave rise to bathtub gin and Al Capone.
 Similarly, the prohibition of the market throughout Soviet Russia did not curtail market exchange--it just forced it underground.